krishna-waidande/krishna-waidande.github.io/system_statistic.md

 After a child task is terminated, it is cleaned up and the only thing left is a task descriptor that includes a very important value: exit status.
 So if the number of zombies is high, that is a sign that one or more programs have a bug properly terminating child tasks.

+---

 ### | %Cpu(s) |  2.3 us |  1.4 sy | 0.0 ni | 96.2 id | 0.0 wa | 0.0 hi | 0.1 si | 0.0 st |

 The two left-most fields, us and sy, represent percentage of CPU time spent in user mode and kernel mode, respectively.

-What is user mode and kernal mode ?
+### What is user mode and kernal mode ?

-The amount of time CPU runs the code of the any user program is called as user mode, but when our program needs to interact with hardware or I/O operation at that time our code calls the kernal funcationality `(System calls`). when CPU is executing system calls it is in kernal mode.
+`The amount of time CPU runs the code of the any user program is called as user mode, but when our program needs to interact with hardware or I/O operation at that time our code calls the kernal funcationality (System calls). when CPU is executing system calls it is in kernal mode.`

 `ni` : Linux uses a “nice” value to determine the priority of a process.
 A process with a high “nice” value is “nicer” to other processes, and gets a low priority.
 Similarly, processes with a lower “nice” gets higher priority.

-`id` : It displays how much % CPU is ideal it means free to use.
+`id` : It displays how much percentage of CPU is ideal, it means free to use.

-`wa` : which is the time the CPU spends waiting for I/O to complete.
+`wa` : Which is the time the CPU spends waiting for I/O to complete.

 `hi`: Hardware interrupts are typically used by peripherals to tell the system about events, such as a keypress on a keyboard

-`si` : software interrupts are generated due to specific instructions executed on the processor
+`si` : Software interrupts are generated due to specific instructions executed on the processor

 `st` : In a virtualized environment, a part of the CPU resources are given to each virtual machine (VM).
 The OS detects when it has work to do, but it cannot perform them because the CPU is busy on some other VM.
 The amount of time lost in this way is the “steal” time.

+---

 ### | KiB Mem | KiB Mem | 7946952 total | 2839680 free | 2611976 used | 2495296 buff/cache |